commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 ### Sales channel (password)

-Sales channel applications can use the [password](https://docs.commercelayer.io/developers/authentication/password) grant type to exchange a customer credentials for an access token (i.e., to get a "logged" access token).
+Sales channel applications can use the [password](https://docs.commercelayer.io/developers/authentication/password) grant type to exchange customer credentials for an access token (i.e., to get a "logged" access token).

 #### Steps